cryptolinux/ion/.github/ISSUE_TEMPLATE.md

 <!--- Remove sections that do not apply -->

 This issue tracker is only for technical issues related to Ion Core.

-General ION questions and/or support requests and are best directed to the [ION Discord](https://discord.ioncoin.org).
+General Ion questions and/or support requests and are best directed to the [Ionpay Reddit](https://www.reddit.com/r/ionpay/).

+To report critical security issues, email support@ionomy.com and/or see the ION bug bounty program on [Bugcrowd](https://bugcrowd.com/iondigitalcash) instead of creating Github issues.

 ### Describe the issue